Euromarque Motorsport Park

 Euromarque Motorsport Park (often referred to as Ruapuna) is a permanent motor racing circuit owned and operated by the Canterbury Car Club Inc on land leased from the Christchurch City Council.
 It is located at 107 Hasketts Road in Templeton, 13 km west of Christchurch, New Zealand.
 It was opened as Ruapana Park in 1963, and between 2004 and 2013 was known as Powerbuilt Raceway at Ruapuna Park.
 Mike Pero joined the circuit as title sponsor from 2013–2023, as Mike Pero Motorsport Park.
 In the early parts of February 2023, the sponsorship deal was over, and Euromarque became the new title sponsor.

 The track also features a drag strip, pit garages, racing school, speedway circuit and even a radio controlled car circuit.
 There are a number of configurations of the circuit with licences from FIA Grade 3 to National grades 1, 2 and 3.

 History

 The track was opened in November 1963.
 The circuit was a fairly simple sealed surface road course, at just a mile in length and comprising essentially a flat tri-oval with an extended main straight down to a hairpin bend.
 In 1976 the main straight was widened and a staging area added to allow drag racing to take place.
 The biggest change in the circuit's history came in 1993 when it was extended to 3.330 km, along with other renovations.

 The circuit

-The track surface is hot mix bitumen and runs for 3.330 km in a counter-clockwise direction with many fast sweeping corners.
+The track surface is hot mix bitumen and runs for 3.330 km in a anticlockwise direction with many fast sweeping corners.
 It rewards smooth and tidy drivers.

 It supports six layouts, from the 1.200 km "A Track" to the 3.380 km "Grand Prix with dipper".

 The track features on the motorsport racing simulation game Project CARS 2 as Ruapana Park.